The free energy of a quantum Sherrington-Kirkpatrick spin-glass model for weak disorder: The annealed free energy and its deviation from the quenched free energy

-Somewhat to our surprise, we have not succeeded in calculating $f^{\ann}_{N}$ explicitly, not even for $N\to\infty$, see, however, Theorem\,\ref{f_ann_variational} and Theorem\,\ref{f_ann_second_order} below.
-But we have derived certain estimates and properties of $f^{\ann}_{N}$.
-For the formulation of the corresponding theorem we introduce some notation.
-We begin with the function $\mu:{\lbrack0,1\rbrack}\times{\lbrack0,1\rbrack}\to{\lbrack0,1\rbrack}$ defined by
+Somewhat to our surprise, we have not succeeded in calculating $f^{\ann}_{N}$ explicitly, not even for $N\to\infty$, see however, Theorem\,\ref{f_ann_variational} and Theorem\,\ref{f_ann_second_order} below.
+For the time being we derive certain estimates and properties of $f^{\ann}_{N}$.